elastic/kibana/src/core/MIGRATION_EXAMPLES.md

 customClient.close();
 ```

-Note that the `plugins` option is now longer available on the new client.
-As the API is now exhaustive, adding custom
-endpoints using plugins should no longer be necessary.
-If, for any reasons, one still needs to reach an
+If, for any reasons, one still needs to reach an endpoint not listed on the client API, using `request.transport`
-endpoint not listed on the client API, using `request.transport` is still possible:
+is still possible:

 ```ts
 const { body } = await client.asCurrentUser.transport.request({